-Draft FY 2023 Wake Transit Work Plan Development
+Recommended FY 2023 Wake Transit Work Plan

-Project funding requests for the Draft FY 2023 Wake Transit Work Plan were submitted by TPAC member agencies/project sponsors in October of 2021.
-The TPAC Planning & Prioritization and Budget & Finance Subcommittees have reviewed the merits of the funding requests and evaluated the Wake Transit financial model's tolerance for their inclusion in the Draft FY 2023 Work Plan.
-An analysis of this financial tolerance revealed a \$230 million gap in funding to cover the full range of programmed project expenditures through FY 2030.
-The TPAC subcommittees evaluated scenarios in December in January to close this gap and have recommended a solution to result in a solvent multi-year operating program and capital improvement plan through FY 2030.
 The Draft FY 2023 Wake Transit Work Plan was released by the TPAC for public comment at its February 9th regular meeting.
 A stakeholder Q&A session with project sponsor staff was held on March 17 at 4:00 p.m.
-The TPAC recommended adoption of Ithe draft workplan at their April meeting.
-A public hearing is scheduled for May, with final adoption anticipated in June, 2022.
+The TPAC produced a final recommended FY 23 Work Plan at its April meeting.
+A public hearing is scheduled for the Executive Board meeting on May 18, with final adoption anticipated in June, 2022.
 More information is available on https://goforwardnc.org/input/.
 (Staff Contact: Shelby Powell, Evan Koff)